Occupational Therapy Assessments at The Family Treatment Service

 • Fine Motor Skills

 If the difficulties reported relate specifically to fine motor skills (e.g. difficulties with handwriting, messy eating, doing up zips, buttons, tying shoelaces etc) the our Occupational Therapists may recommend this assessment.
 This includes a two hour face-to-face assessment either in school or at home, a full report with person specific recommendations and an online feedback call.
-This assessment is available for both children and adults.
+Please note this assessment is only available for children between the ages of 5-16.

 • Developmental Coordination Disorder Assessment